yanmarques/vpnGate/README.md

 After reading above topics about the _why to_ we get to the _how to_.
 As stated in this project description, it covers a free VPN service able to maintain itself.
 Now let's dig in about how I get to implement this, actually would get because I do not finished it, but the idea was already built.

 ## Free?
 Auto maintain?
 I agree with everything takes a cost, and to keep these service free, it cost too.
 The mainly costs would be from the VPN server itself, because would need a VPS running the VPN software and also a public IP.
 The other big cost would be the web server where people would access in order to get the credentials to the VPN.
-I as maintainer would maintain the VPN server on with donations and my own resources.
+I as maintainer would keep the VPN server on with donations and my own resources.
 The auto maintain part is about the web server, where would be developed a way to people around the world to help me and help others to access the web server.

 These implementation is where the magic begins, I would say.
 The next topics will be presented in detail how all this would be possible.
 But some introduction is advised.
 In the time I started to write this tool I was learning to play with blockchains, and what it is used for and how it works.
-So spoiler, all the implementation details covers using blockchains to democratise and distribute data.
+Spoieler ementation details covers using blockchains to democratise and distribute data.
 Let's talk a little about blockchains (one should look elsewhere for more details).

 **What are blockchain?**